phibruce/Attendance_System_Using_Facial_Recognition/README.md

       - Choose button "Điểm danh" to attendance student.
 Press "q" if you want to quit or wait a limited times.
       - Display the list of students who have checked in.

+Note:
-*_ Note1: You will install some libaries like numpy, pandas, dlib,... _ *_ Note2: This system is not have database and any complex features like Decentralization and statistics.
-But, I suggest you to use SQLite or use other franes like Flask, Django. _
+      - You will install some libaries like numpy, pandas, dlib,...
+      - This system is not have database and any complex features like Decentralization and statistics.
+But, I suggest you to use SQLite or use other franes like Flask, Django.